 Communication at lower data packet level is possible thus allowing to capture, store and forward of 3964 data packets.
 Monitoring 3964 data packets or building a protocol converter is possible.

 The SuperCom Protocol Engine can also be used to analyse and monitor error conditions on a PLC since polling of signals and values on short time frames is possible.

 The software library needed is contained in the SuperCom Protocol Engine.

 An integrated DUAL API combination for serial (RS-232/422/485, 20mA, TAPI) consisting of:

 - SuperCom Serial for Windows (DLL API and ActiveX API)

 - Protocol Modules: 3964, 3964R, RK512, AS511, MODBUS

 - Other Protocols: ZMODEM, YMODEM, XMODEM, KERMIT, ASCII

-- Threaded samples, Event driven samples, samples using "non-blocking" mode
+- Examples in background operation, Event driven samples, samples using "non-blocking" mode

 - Samples for C/C++, Visual C++, C++ Builder, Pascal, Delphi, Visual Basic, C#, Visual Basic .NET (VB Net), LabVIEW, FoxPro